 - Engage in any form of sexual relations with anyone under 18 years old, regardless of the legal age of sexual consent, the law and local customs.
-Mistaken belief in the age of a child is not a defence. - Engage in any form of sexual relations with any adult at risk. - Exchange money, employment, goods or services for sexual favours. - Subject anyone to any kind of humiliating, degrading or abusive behaviour, including but not limited to physically or verbally. - Initiate or engage in contact with children/adult at risk and their families that you come into contact with through work via social networks in an unprofessional manner. - Will not use any IT (Itad's or personal) equipment to engage in activity that is illegal under local or international law.
-Will not view, download, create, distribute or save in any format inappropriate or abusive material including but not limited to pornography or depictions of child abuse
+Mistaken belief in the age of a child is not a defence. - Engage in any form of sexual relations with any adult at risk. - Exchange money, employment, goods or services for sexual favours. - Engage in any behavior or activities that can be considered bribery, including exchange of money, goods or services for favorable treatment. - Subject anyone to any kind of humiliating, degrading or abusive behaviour, including but not limited to physically or verbally.
+Seek, initiate or engage in contact with children/adult at risk and their families that you come into contact with through Itad projects outside of activities deemed necessary to complete this work including via social networks or online. - Engage in any contact with communities or beneficiaries including children/ adults at risk and their families in an unprofessional manner whilst conducting their work. - Will not use any IT (Itad's or personal) equipment to engage in activity that is illegal under local or international law.
+Will not view, download, create, distribute or save in any format inappropriate or abusive material including but not limited to pornography or depictions of child abuse. - Neither offer nor accept gifts, hospitality or services which could create, or imply, an improper obligation, nor threaten or intimidate any person to coerce improper obligation.